stanislaw/notes_on_software_engineering/README.md

 To keep them alive, teams need to refresh what matters.
 Say the important things often.
 Practice them together.
 Repeating is not just a reminder, it is how a team holds on to what makes it strong.

+### Create a Superset of Conflicting Interests or Clarify the Problem

+In technical teamwork, it is often the case that if a way forward is clear, everyone agrees quickly and progress follows naturally.
+When there is no agreement, however, discussions can become heated and even personal for those involved.

+In such situations, it is often worth taking a step back to reflect on the underlying forces at play when a quick solution cannot be found.
+Pausing helps reduce friction and personal antipathy, signals that a real problem exists, and allows the team to clarify all viewpoints and construct a superset of the conflicting interests.

+If this superset is clear and a solution can be found within it, the team can move forward together.
+If the superset reveals truly conflicting goals, then those goals must be refined, agreed upon, or sacrificed.

+In any case, once the conflict is clearly defined, there should be fewer hard feelings, even if the final solution does not reflect every participant's perspective.

 ## Complexity and Cognitive Load